 I’ll be honest.
 I’m not the biggest fan of caves.
 I don’t actively actively dislike them or anything, I just don’t find caves especially compelling.

-Since we were in a hurry to get south before winter set in, our visit was brief.
-I decided to skip the cave tour (which seems like a bad idea anyway during a pandemic) and go on a hike instead.
+Since my husband Daniel and I were in a hurry to get south before winter set in on our Great America Road Trip, our visit was brief.
+I decided to skip the cave tour (which seems like a bad idea anyway during a pandemic) and go Hiking in Mammoth Cave National Park instead.

 Hiking the White’s Cave-Sinkhole-Heritage Trail Loop

-I started on a trail towards the campground until I found the White’s Cave Trail.
+I began hiking in Mammoth Cave National Park by starting on a trail towards the campground until I found the White’s Cave Trail.
 White’s Cave is currently closed, but I got to see the entrance.
 From there I joined the Sinkhole Trail.
 This led to the Mammoth Dome Sink, a dip in the ground which was formed by water making its way into the cavern below.

 At the end of the path, I briefly explored the Heritage Trail before heading back.
 This short wheelchair-accessible trail leads the Sunset Point Overlook.
 It’s the best viewpoint I encountered on my hike today (although there wasn’t much of a view today).